 Figure 1 depicts the research framework for this study.
-The study is based on several considerations, including the results of FGD lecturers and vocational school teachers, the contribution of the existing teacher community, such as KKG and MGMP, and existing online modes and websites that promote TPD.
+The study is based on several considerations, including the results of FGD lecturers and vocational school teachers, the contribution of the existing teacher community, such as KKG and MGMP, and existing p-ISSN: 2721-852X; e-ISSN: 2721-7965 IJORER, Vol. 6, No. 5, September 2025 Page 1620-1640 © 2025 IJORER: International Journal of Recent Educational Research online modes and websites that promote TPD.
 Website development is required to optimize TPD.
-Website redesigns to achieve comparative outcomes from several existing website designs.
-Analyzing the characteristics and benefits of each website may result in a feature concept for the TPD website.
-This study repeatedly analyzed current websites and recommended areas for improvement to meet TPD concerns.
+The redesigns of websites were carried out to achieve comparative outcomes from several existing website designs.
+By analyzing the characteristics and benefits of each website, this study developed conceptual features for the TPD website.
+Current websites were repeatedly analyzed, and recommendations for improvement were formulated to address TPD concerns.
 Target users were involved in website development during the FGD and website usage survey.
 In addition to the first FGD, which served as the starting point for the research, a second FGD, was carried out to confirm the proposed website's features to target users.
 The TPD website development evaluation survey also included target users.
 A focus group discussion (FGD) was conducted to create content that supports the continuous professional development of teachers.
 The steps taken to compile a list of needs during the FGD included the following: a) Identifying Teacher Challenges: The results indicated that resources for teacher professional development (TPD) were limited, there was a lack of access to the latest teaching strategies, and there were few communication opportunities between teachers, lecturers, and practitioners.
 This information was used as a basis for including a forum feature, termed an "empowered community," to facilitate discussion and collaboration among these groups.
-This feature aims to bridge communication gaps and support direct problem-solving; b) Ongoing Mentoring: Through discussions, it became clear that teachers desired ongoing mentoring and greater flexibility in accessing resources to improve their skills.
-This feedback informed the design of a training program menu on the website, allowing teachers to participate in training sessions as they choose; c) Analysing Community and Access Limitations: Existing teacher forums, such as KKG and MGMP, limit document access to their members or designated representatives, resulting in restricted information access for many educators.
+This feature aims to bridge communication gaps and support direct problem-solving; b) Ongoing Mentoring: Discussions revealed that teachers required ongoing mentoring and greater flexibility in accessing resources to improve their skills.
+This feedback informed the design of a training program menu on the website, allowing teachers to participate in training sessions as needed; c) Analyzing Community and Access Limitations: Existing teacher forums, such as KKG and MGMP, limit document access to their members or designated representatives, resulting in restricted information access for many educators.
 To address this issue, the developed website implemented an open-access forum to ensure inclusivity for all teachers; d) Designing Required Training Programs: Teachers expressed the need for flexible training programs that could address actual classroom needs and customizable options based on individual or group requests.
 This feedback guided the creation of a training menu feature that allows teachers to select, register for, and participate in training programs tailored to their needs.
-Certificates are issued upon completion; e) Emphasizing an Empowered Community: Participants in the FGD recommended creating a collaborative environment where teachers, lecturers, and practitioners can jointly develop solutions to educational challenges.
+Certificates are issued upon completion; e) Emphasizing an Empowered Community: FGD participants recommended creating a collaborative environment where teachers, lecturers, and practitioners can jointly develop solutions to educational challenges.
 This includes activities such as creating shared teaching materials and organizing symposiums for collective learning.

-To facilitate this, the website incorporates a collaborative forum feature that provides a space for users to publish their work, such as journals and lesson materials.
+To facilitate this, the website incorporates a collaborative forum feature that enables users to publish their work, such as journals and lesson materials.